 12. Sollividu Velli Nilave (Amaidhi Padai)

-One of Swarnalatha’s most wonderfully aged songs, this Ilaiyaraaja composed number sees Ranjitha (yet again) on screen.
-One without the traditional lip sync, the song’s shy tenor and basic orchestration fascinate till date.
+One of Swarnalatha’s most wonderfully aged songs, this Ilaiyaraaja-composed number sees Ranjitha (yet again) on screen.
+One without the traditional lip sync, the song’s shy tenor and basic orchestration fascinate to date.
 For the most part of its duration, there is nothing but a simple beat accompanying the main vocals.
 Still, the song comes out as mesmeric and full marks to Swarnalatha and Mano for adding various hues of romance to the song’s evocative words.

 11. Povomma Oorgolam (Chinna Thambi) & Nee Engey En Anbe (Chinna Thambi)

-One of the biggest hits of the ‘90s decade, Prabhu and Kushboo-starrer Chinna Thambi is also known for Ilaiyaraaja’s soundtrack.
-While each of the songs was flavourful and big hits in their own right, Swarnalatha and S. P. Balasubrahmanyam’s ‘Poovoma Oorgolam’ is one that shines in great romantic glory.
+One of the biggest hits of the ‘90s decade, the Prabhu-Kushboo film Chinna Thambi is known for Ilaiyaraaja’s soundtrack.
+While each song was flavourful and in its own right, Swarnalatha and S. P. Balasubrahmanyam’s ‘Poovoma Oorgolam’ is one that shines in great romantic glory.
 It is conventional in every way but the stretched notes and bona fide Ilaiyaraaja-ness in the composition make sure that it keeps you hooked throughout.
 Then there is veteran Vaali’s mushy yet hummable lyrics which form the icing on the cake.

 ‘Nee Engey En Anbe’, on the other hand, is a classic Tamil film melancholy with the leading lady (Kushboo) crying her eyes out.
 While it might look out of place in comparison to the present-day use of music in cinema, the sad number is a precious remnant of the period that was.
 Swarnalatha sheds every iota of sauciness in her voice and makes this sorrowful ditty all her own.